JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 ### Enabling JVM records

-JVM records require the `16` target version of the generated JVM bytecode.
+JVM records require the `16` target version or higher of the generated JVM bytecode.

 To specify it explicitly, use the `jvmTarget` compiler option in [Gradle](gradle.md#attributes-specific-for-jvm) or [Maven](maven.md#attributes-specific-for-jvm).